OrienteerBAP/Orienteer-Guidebook/installation.md

 ---
 **Installation options**

-There are two options for Orienteer database installation:
+Orienteer is installed as a web application on an application server.
+There are two options for Orienteer installation:
 * embedded (on application server)
 * standalone (no need for application server)
 ---